take them under your wingSCHEDULE YOUR APPOINTMENT

-Guardianship is the Legal Process of one person taking over the rights and responsibilities of an incapacitated person.
-The incapacitated person’s ability to care for themselves is brought to the attention of the court, and another person is appointed to step in and care for them.
+Guardianship is the legal process of one person taking over the rights and responsibilities of an incapacitated person.
+The incapacitated person’s inability to care for themselves is brought to the attention of the court.
+Another person is appointed to step in and care for them.
 It is a very serious process and should be treated with extraordinary care.
 Our firm focuses on helping families avoid Guardianship whenever possible.
 We accomplish this through good estate planning.

 However, there are times when Guardianship is unavoidable.
 This often happens when an intellectually disabled child reaches the age of majority.
-Often time’s parents find themselves unable to deal with doctors or financial institutions on behalf of their child once that child is over 18.
+Parents may find themselves unable to deal with doctors or financial institutions on behalf of their child once that child is over 18.
 In cases where the person has mental capacity issues, Guardianship may be necessary to ensure that they continue to be taken care of.

 Another situation where Guardianship becomes necessary is when a person loses mental capacity due to illness or injury.
 If a person has executed a Durable Power of Attorney and Medical Power of Attorney before becoming incapacitated, Guardianship can usually be avoided.
 However, if they have not done so, it can be very difficult for family and close friends to step in and take care of them.
-In many cases, it will require going through the court process of Guardianship.
+In many cases, it will require going through the Guardianship court process.

 Guardianship of the Person